rssh/dotty-cps-async/docs/Features.rst

 Note, that automatic coloring for monads wich is not memoized by default (i.e. all effect monads) is hightly experimental and likely will be changed in future.

+From 0.9.0:

+Coloring rules are following:

+ * If some variable is used only in a synchronous context (i.e., via await), the macro will color it as synchronous (i.e., cached if used more than once).
+ * If some variable is passed to other functions as effect - it is colored as asynchronous (i.e., uncached).
+ * If the variable is used in synchronous and asynchronous contexts simultaneously, we can't deduce the programmer’s intention, and the coloring macro will report an error.
+ * If the variable, defined outside of the async block, is used in synchronous context more than once - the macro also will report an error.

 Custom value discard
 --------------------